limemane/usb-rsync-remote/README.md

 - An ESP32
 - An OLED SSD1306 display
 - One push button
-- Any kind of computer able to run a Python script
+- Any kind of computer with a USB port and able to run a Python script